sametk0ca/sdnhoney/README.md

 1. **SDN Controller**: A Ryu-based controller that makes decisions about packet routing based on ML model predictions
 2. **Machine Learning Service**: Analyzes packet data to predict if traffic is malicious
-3. **Honeypot**: A Glastopf-based honeypot that simulates vulnerable web applications
+3. **HTTP Honeypot**: A custom HTTP honeypot that simulates vulnerable web applications
 4. **Mininet Network**: Provides the virtualized network infrastructure
+5. **Dashboard**: Web-based dashboard for monitoring system activity

 ## Requirements